nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 - `type`
 - `topic`

-After choosing the “type” and the “topic” configuration, we can start writing our poems and essays.
+After choosing the “type” and the “topic” configurations, we can start writing our poems and essays.

 #### Choosing the “type” of your writing: `type`
 Currently, our application offers you with 2 options of “type”, which are “poem” or “essay”.

 #### Choosing the “topic” of your writing: `topic`
 #### (Reserved for v2.1, currently you are only able to choose any arbitrary topic for your writing)
-Listing the available topic in the list and pop out the relevant keywords for your writing.
+Lists the available topics in the list and pop out the relevant keywords for your writing.
 ```
 start
 --------------------------------------------------------------